descope/swift-sdk/README.md

 }
 ```

-The session and refresh JWTs should be passed with every request in the session.
-Read more on [session validation](#session-validation)

 ### SSO/SAML

 Users can authenticate to a specific tenant using SAML or Single Sign On.
 Configure your SSO/SAML settings on the [Descope console](https://app.descope.com/settings/authentication/sso).
 To start a flow call:

 ```swift
 // Choose which tenant to log into